OpenNebula/docs/source/advanced_components/ddc/install.rst

 All operations with the provision and physical resources are performed only with the command line tool ``oneprovision``: create a new provision, manage (reboot, reset, power off, resume) the existing provisions, and delete the provision at the end.

-In this chapter we will cover the installation of the tool and also the extra configuration steps that need to be done in OpenNebula in order to use a part of the functionality.
+In this chapter we will cover the installation of the tool and also the optional configuration steps needed in OpenNebula to deploy VMs with public IP connectivuty in the remote cluster.

 Installation
 ============